MiloBuwalda/uva-prog-c/info/10 Syllabus.md

 *Edition: February 2013*

-Introduction to the intellectual enterprises of computer science and the art of programming.
+CS50 is an introduction to the intellectual enterprises of computer science and the art of programming.
 This course teaches students how to think algorithmically and solve problems efficiently.
 Topics include abstraction, algorithms, encapsulation, data structures, databases, memory management, security, software development, virtualization, and websites.
 Languages include C, PHP, and JavaScript plus SQL, CSS, and HTML.
 Problem sets inspired by real-world domains of biology, cryptography, finance, forensics, and gaming.
 Designed for concentrators and non-concentrators alike, with or without prior programming experience.

 # Docent